vishaldhole173/pro-stream-documentation/User/VisionStream/Manage/Subdomains/subdomains.md

 * Attendees are normally imported directly into an account.
   - An admin user also has the ability to add attendees one-at-a-time as needed.
-* To allow access for anonymous or ad-hoc attendees, admin users can apply the [allow guest login](./users.md) feature to any event, which allows anonymous users the ability to enter themselves into the attendee database, and then gain access your subdomain portal.
+* To allow access for anonymous or ad-hoc attendees, admin users can apply the [Allow Guest Login](./users.md) feature to any event, which allows anonymous users the ability to enter themselves into the attendee database, and then gain access your subdomain portal.
   - This feature utilizes a 2-step authentication scheme for security.